Legal Advice for Victims Project

 What is the Victims’ Rights Advice website?

 The Victims’ Rights Advice website is a key part of NCVLI’s effort to serve victims of hate and bias crimes.
 The website provides information about hate and bias crimes in the United States, with a focus on Oregon.
-Victims will be able to access Know Your Rights Resources.
+Victims can access Know Your Rights Resources.
 In addition, through the website, victims who have experienced victimization in Oregon can create an account and then post specific questions about hate or bias crimes that they have experienced in Oregon that may be answered by licensed attorneys at no charge to the victim.

 Who can post a question and obtain legal advice through the Victims’ Rights Advice website?